Plooysburg

 Plooysburg is a small town about 70 km west of Kimberley, Northern Cape, South Africa.
 It is situated close to the Riet River.
+The town took its name from the Du Plooy family, one of the original families of white settlers.
 With a church, school, police station and shop it serves a local farming and farm-worker community.
 Nearby is the rock art site of Driekops Eiland, and the Mokala National Park.